quay/clair/Documentation/reference/config.md

 or a libpq connection string (e.g.,
 `user=pqgotest dbname=pqgotest sslmode=verify-full`).

 #### `$.matcher.max_conn_pool`
 A positive integer limiting the database connection pool size.

 Clair allows for a custom connection pool size.
 This number will directly set how many active database connections are allowed concurrently.

+This parameter will be ignored in a future version.
+Users should configure this through the connection string.

 #### `$.matcher.indexer_addr`
 A string in `<host>:<port>` format where `<host>` can be an empty string.